multimeric/PipeChain/readme.md

 ### Methods
-It might not see like methods will play that well with this pipe convention, but after all, they are just functions:
+It might not see like methods will play that well with this pipe convention, but after all, they are just functions.
+You should be able to access any object's method as a function by accessing it on that object's parent class.
+In the below example, `str` is the parent class of "":

 ```python